brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 A few that stand out to me though:

 - _The memory space of a wasm canister is saved and restored every execution_!
-  This should makes it behave as if it were a long-running process, even though each invocation may be years apart, and on different nodes.
+  This should make it behave as if it were a long-running process, even though each invocation may be years apart, and on different nodes.
   There is apparently no explicit storage.